jerseroman/apocalypse-clock/README.md

 - a prophecy;
 - a deterministic forecast;
 - an empirical probability of civilizational collapse;
+- an official scientific consensus;
+- an official risk assessment by any public authority, institution, or government;
+- a prediction of a specific collapse date;
+- a real-time emergency warning system;
+- a substitute for independent source verification, expert review, or methodological audit;
 - a legal, financial, medical, security, or policy recommendation.

 The highlighted year represents a model-derived dynamic-cascade horizon under specified assumptions.
 It is not a predicted collapse date and should not be read as a deterministic endpoint.